optmzer/LinuxServerConfigForAWS/README.md

 | HTTP        | 80    |
 | NTP         | 123   |

-`$ sudo ufw status` Check the status of firewall.
+`$ sudo ufw status` - Checks the status of firewall.
 It should be inactive by default.

 * Part I - Deny all traffic
 1. Deny all incoming traffic - `$ sudo ufw default deny incoming `